-Navratri 2016 - The nine day fast festival of Navratri is celebrated in the honor of Goddess Durga.
-Sharad Navratri will be celebrated from October 1 to October 10, 2016.
+Navratri 2017 - The nine day fast festival of Navratri is celebrated in the honor of Goddess Durga.
+Chaitra Navratri will be celebrated from March 29 to April 5, 2017.

 During Navratri, people from villages and cities gather to perform 'puja' on small shrines representing different aspects of Goddess Durga, including Goddess Lakshmi and Goddess Saraswati.
 Chanting of mantras and renditions of bhajans and folk songs usually accompany the puja rituals for nine consecutive days of Navratri.

 Defining both the religious and cultural themes, Navratri celebrations are seeped in traditional music and dance.
 Gujarat is the focus of Navratri celebrations with all night-long dance and festivities.
 'Garba' is a devotional dance form that derives from the folklore of Lord Krishna singing and dancing with the gopis using 'dandiya' or slim wooden sticks.
 'Raas Garba' has also evolved to include steps like 'Dodhiyu', 'Trikoniya', 'Lehree' and several others.
 What's more, with time, Navratri festival has seen changes in celebrations with well-choreographed dance performances, high-end acoustics and people dressed in made-to-order, bright costumes.
 Tourists flock to Vadodara in Gujarat to enjoy a mix of high-energy band music performances, singing and dancing.

 Sharad Navratri: September 21, 2017 to September 30, 2017